Finland–Israel relations: History

 Today, Finland and Israel have strong cultural and scientific ties, and some 10,000 Finns visit Israel every year.

+In May 2025, Finland's Foreign Ministry summoned the Israeli ambassador to Finland for questioning after Israeli forces fired "warning shots" towards a diplomat delegation while visiting Jenin in the West Bank.

 Economic relations

 In 2005, Finnish exports to Israel totaled 155.24 million euros and imports from Israel to Finland totaled 95.96 million euros.
 Israel imports Finnish machinery, telecommunications equipment, wood, paper products and chemical industry products.
 Israel's leading exports to Finland are telecommunications equipment and machinery, and Israeli fruits and vegetables.

 In 2004, a joint Finland-Israel Technology (FIT) cooperation program was created for research and development projects in the field of ICT.
 The Office of the Chief Scientist in Israel and Tekes, the Finnish Funding Agency for Research and Innovation, allocated five million euros each for the funding of projects.

 The Finland Israel Trade association serves as an intermediary between Finnish and Israeli companies in order to create new business contacts.
 It helps to organize business missions to Israel and hosts business missions from Israel.

 In April 2019, Finland and Israel embarked on a project to sponsor joint programs in digital health and healthcare technology.
 The Israel Innovation Authority and the Helsinki Business Hub led the initiative.